Mulberry harbours: Beach surveys

 Both locations for the temporary harbours required detailed information concerning geology, hydrography and sea conditions.
 To collect this data a special team of hydrographers was created in October 1943.
-The 712th Survey Flotilla, operated from naval base HMS Tormentor in Hamble, were detailed to collect soundings off the enemy coast.
-Between November 1943 and January 1944 this team used a Landing Craft Personnel (Large), or LCP(L), to survey the Normandy coast.
+The 712th Survey Flotilla, operating from naval base HMS Tormentor in Hamble, were detailed to collect soundings off the enemy coast.
+Between November 1943 and January 1944 this team used a number of specially adapted Landing Craft Personnel (Large), or LCP(L), to survey the Normandy coast.

-The special LCP(L) was manned by a Royal Navy crew and a small group of hydrographers.
-The first sortie, Operation KJF, occurred on the night of 26/27 November 1943 when three LCP(L)s took measurements off the port of Arromanches, the location for Mulberry B. A follow-up mission, Operation KJG, to the proposed location for Mulberry A happened on 1/2 December but a navigation failure meant the team sounded an area 2,250 yards west of the correct area.
+The LCP(L)s were manned by a Royal Navy crew and a small group of hydrographers.
+The first sortie, Operation KJF, occurred on the night of 26/27 November 1943 when three LCP(L)s took measurements off the port of Arromanches, the location for Mulberry B. A follow-up mission, Operation KJG, to the proposed location for Mulberry A happened over 1 and 2 December but a navigation failure meant the team sounded an area 2,250 yards west of the correct area.

-Two attempts had to be made to take soundings off the Pointe de Ver.
-The first sortie, Operation Bellpush Able, on 25/26 December had problems with their equipment and returned on 28/29 December to complete the task.
+Two attempts to take soundings were made off Pointe de Ver.
+The first sortie, Operation Bellpush Able, on 25/26 December had problems with their equipment.
+They returned on 28/29 December, in Operation Bellpush Baker, to complete the task.

-On New Year's Eve 1943, a Combined Operations Pilotage Party (COPP), left Gosport for the Gold Beach area at Luc-sur-Mer.
-Two soldiers of the Royal Engineers, Major Scott-Bowden and Sergeant Ogden-Smith, were landed on the beach at night in Operation Postage Able and took samples of the sand.
-These were crucial in determining whether the armoured vehicles would be able to operate on the beach or become bogged down.
-The final survey, Operation Bellpush Charlie, occurred on the night of 30–31 January but limited information was gathered due to fog and because German lookouts heard the craft.
+The final Mulberry harbour survey, Operation Bellpush Charlie, occurred on the night of 30–31 January but limited information was gathered due to fog and because German lookouts heard the craft.
 Further sorties were abandoned.